-Data from the U.S. military shows that not only are second chance hires no more likely to be released from service for misconduct than their peers without prior offenses, but they are more likely to receive promotions and to higher ranks.
+Data from the U.S. military shows that second chance hires are no more likely to be released from service for misconduct than their peers without prior offenses.
+But they are more likely to receive promotions and to higher ranks.

-Johns Hopkins Hospital and Health System (like other companies) makes an effort to hire former felons and found that they had a lower turnover rate than people without a record.
+Johns Hopkins Hospital and Health System, just like other companies, tries to hire people who had problems with the law before.
+And they discovered something quite interesting.
+So, these individuals tend to quit their jobs less often compared to those without a record.
 Michelle Natividad Rodriguez, a senior staff attorney at the National Employment Law Project, said: